zielinsm/minimal-portfolio/README.md

 ### Notes

-This template is mostly meant to showcase projects you created or participated in.
-Any other sections could be created in a smiliar way the *about* one is.
+This template is meant to help showcase projects you created or participated in.
+Any other sections could be created in a smiliar way to the *projects* one.